If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 The best telescopes work whether you’re by a window indoors or outside in the fields and forests.
 You want to look for one that is lightweight enough to carry (many can be easily attached to a convenient carry strap) but also strong enough to not tip over in the wind.
-Different telescopes also have different strengths when it comes to their lenses, so you want to make sure the lenses you choose can actually support what you’re hoping to see.
-Like a good pair of eyeglasses, clarity, focus and distance are all factors into picking out a solid telescope.
+Telescopes also have different strengths when it comes to their lenses, so you want to make sure the lens you choose can support what you’re hoping to see.
+Like a good pair of eyeglasses, clarity, focus and distance factor into picking out a solid telescope.

-The three telescopes we’ve included come in a variety of weights and magnification powers.
 Depending on whether you plan on taking your telescope with you on your next adventure or keep it set up at home for quick and easy access, the right telescope for you may depend mainly on weight.
-Find out which telescope will bring the sky closer than ever before by checking out our top three picks below.
+Find out which telescope will bring the sky closer than ever before by checking out our top picks below.

 1. Celestron PowerSeeker

-Cons: The PowerSeeker weighs 21.38 pounds, by far the most cumbersome option on our list.
+Cons: The PowerSeeker weighs 21.38 pounds, making it one of the most cumbersome options on our list.

 2. Celestron AstroMaster